Robert H. Hodges Jr.: Early life, education, and career

-Robert H. Hodges Jr. was born in Columbia, South Carolina in 1944 and earned a Bachelor of Science from the University of South Carolina in 1966, conducting coursework at Wofford College prior to his time at the University.
+Robert H. Hodges Jr. was born in Columbia, South Carolina, in 1944 and earned a Bachelor of Science from the University of South Carolina in 1966, conducting coursework at Wofford College prior to his time at the university.
 He went on to earn a Juris Doctor from University of South Carolina Law School in 1969.

-Hodges was an Air National Guard airman first class from 1963–1969.
-He also was a Legislative aide for U.S. Senator Storm Thurmond from 1969–1971, and a Legislative assistant for U.S. Representative Floyd Spence from 1971–1977.
-Thereafter, he was Vice president of the First National Bank of South Carolina from 1977–1985, and Executive Vice president and general counsel of the South Carolina Bankers Association from 1985–1986.
-He continued his career in a private practice from 1986–1990.
+Hodges was an Air National Guard airman first class from 1963 to 1969.
+He also was a Legislative aide for U.S. Senator Strom Thurmond from 1969 to 1971, and a Legislative assistant for U.S. Representative Floyd Spence from 1971 to 1977.
+Thereafter, he was Vice president of the First National Bank of South Carolina from 1977 to 1985, and Executive Vice president and general counsel of the South Carolina Bankers Association from 1985 to 1986.
+He continued his career in a private practice from 1986 to 1990.

-Federal judicial service
+Claims court service

-Robert was nominated by President George H. W. Bush on January 25, 1990, to a seat vacated by John Light Napier.
+On January 25, 1990, Robert was nominated by President George H. W. Bush to serve as a judge of the United States Court of Federal Claims to a seat vacated by Judge John Light Napier.
 Hodges was confirmed by the United States Senate on March 9, 1990, and received his commission on March 12, 1990.
 He assumed senior status on March 11, 2005.